 Have you heard of U.S. Communities?
 What about National IPA?
 Or HGAC?
 WSCA?
 TCPN?
 NJPA?
 This alphabet soup of organizations (and others like them) can provide North Carolina local governments with purchasing flexibility and efficiency through an exception to the bidding statutes for “competitive bidding group purchasing programs.”
 This exception, found in G.S.
-143-129(e)(3), was added to the formal bidding statute almost 10 years ago, but many local governments are still unaware of it.
+143-129(e)(3), was added to the formal bidding statute in 2001, but many local governments are still unaware of it.
 So how does it work?

 What is a competitive bidding group purchasing program?

 G.S.
 143-129(e)(3) defines a competitive bidding group purchasing program as “a formally organized program that offers competitively obtained purchasing services at discount prices to two or more public agencies.”
 What exactly does that mean?
 Let’s break it down: